rjmackay/rjmackay.github.com/resume.md

 ---
 **Software Developer & Engineering Leader**

-A thoughtful technical leader with over 10 years experience building successful web applications, with a focus on nonprofits and companies that make the world a better place.
+A thoughtful technical leader with over 10 years experience building successful software, with a focus on nonprofits and companies that make the world a better place.
 I thrive in a passionate collaborative team, driven by users needs and with freedom to make things better.

 Want to hire me? [rm@robbiemackay.com](mailto:rm@robbiemackay.com)
 Download PDF: [Dev](/resume/CV%20Robbie%20Mackay%202021%20-%20Dev.pdf) | [Lead](/resume/CV%20Robbie%20Mackay%202021%20-%20Lead.pdf)

 ## Experience

+### Veho – Senior Staff Software Engineer

+Jun 2024 - Present.
+Remote.
+Veho powers fast, transparent and personalized next-day delivery and returns for e-commerce companies so they can increase customer satisfaction and drive customer lifetime value.

+* Lead warehouse automation work, in collaboration with external vendors and internal operations partners
+* Guide supply chain systems towards more defined workflows, enabling more flexibility as Veho's operations evolve
+* Contribute to the growth of other engineers, through mentoring and finding grwoth opportunities

+<small>Typescript, Serverless, DynamoDB, React, GraphQL, PostgreSQL.</small>

+### Veho – Staff Software Engineer

+Feb 2022 - Jun 2024.
+Remote.

+* Driving engineering wide technical direction towards de-coupled event-driven services, to enable faster iteration and greater stability
+* Migrating Veho's client facing order API out of a failing monolith to a multi-region serverless replacement, without downtime or interruption to clients
+* Move engineer towards truck based deployments on all new services
+* Guide teams towards setting up actionable on-call alerts, reducing noise while improving response times
+* Design a north star architecture for Veho's supply chain systems to align teams and reduce churn on individual system designs
+* Working with product and business stakeholders to meet data privacy requirements, allowing Veho to work with larger more established clients

+<small>Typescript, Serverless, DynamoDB, React, GraphQL, CDK, AWS.</small>

+### Veho – Senior Software Engineer

+2021 - Feb 2022.
+Remote.

+* Leading migration of customer data from a legacy monolith to enable launching a consumer mobile app with > 90k monthly active users, handling > 70% of reroutes (previously entirely manual support)
+* Implemented auth and SSO for internal applications using Amazon Cognito
+* Design and built Veho's first warehouse automation backend

+<small>Typescript, Serverless, DynamoDB, React, GraphQL.</small>

 ### Private Chef Club – Lead Developer

-2019 - Present.
+2019 - 2021.
 Remote.
 Private Chef Club is a food delivery startup, serving homestyle meals for families.

 * Designed, architected and built the initial SMS and web apps.